-- This is performed only if a RunFolder (BCL files) is provided as input, rather than FASTQ files that were pre-generated using Illumina bcl-convert. - All necessary FASTQ files are generated, including the i7 and i5 index reads (I1 and I2, respectively) - One set of FASTQ files, containing the raw unaligned reads, is generated for the entire sequencing run/lane. - Reads not matching one of the 96 expected ScaleBio RNA i5 PCR barcode sequences are filtered (into the Undetermined FASTQ files). - The i5 barcode is not typically needed at the library resolution for demultiplexing.
-If it is being used to separate the ScaleBio Single Cell RNA library from other

-- (non-ScaleBio) libraries sequenced on the same sequencing run, the user will need to generate FASTQ files before running the pipeline and use FASTQ as input (see Sequencing Reads for an example samplesheet). - If --splitFastq is enabled, a separate FASTQ file is produced for each PCR index resulting in 96 sets of files, that can be processed in parallel and merged at the end of the workflow. - The bcl-convert step produces the standard Illumina reports on the number of reads per library and related metrics: Output Files (illumina.com)
+- This is performed only if a RunFolder (BCL files) is provided as input, rather than FASTQ files that were pre-generated using Illumina bcl-convert. - All necessary FASTQ files are generated, including the i7 and i5 index reads (I1 and I2, respectively) - One set of FASTQ files, containing the raw unaligned reads, is generated for the entire sequencing run/lane. - Reads not matching one of the expected ScaleBio RNA i5 PCR barcode sequences are filtered (into the Undetermined FASTQ files). - Sequencing ReadsIf --splitFastq is enabled, a separate FASTQ file is produced for each PCR index pool X partial bead barcode (i7) resulting in 96 sets of files, that can be processed in parallel and merged at the end of the workflow. - The bcl-convert step produces the standard Illumina reports on the number of reads per library and related metrics: Output Files (illumina.com)